Eastern Electricity: TXU Europe

 Following the acquisition, Texas Utilities was renamed TXU Corporation, with the Energy Group renamed TXU Europe.
 Some of the purchase debt was indebted back onto the UK businesses.
 The group purchased gas fields in the southern North Sea in 1998.
-The Telecom business announced that it had developed its own equipment to use the companies powerlines for telecommunications in July 1998, with a further 550 km of lines being purchased that October.
+The Telecom business announced that it had developed its own equipment to use the company's powerlines for telecommunications in July 1998, with a further 550 km of lines being purchased that October.
 The business announced in 1999, that the company's turnover in 1998 had grown by 13% to £3.74 billion and profit had risen to £212.6M, a 59% increase.
 The Telecom business was sold to NTL in January 1999, and purchased further stakes in North Sea gas fields.
 The retail business was renamed from Eastern Electricity, and its subsidiary Eastern Natural Gas, to Eastern Energy in 1999, with a restructure which saw its retail operations focused on Ipswich, Bedford and Rayleigh.
 The company purchased BG Group plc's UK Combined Heat & Power plants, and purchased 5% of Hidroelectrica, a Spanish electricity company in 1999, which it grew to just under 20% in 2000.
 The company announced it was selling its metering business in October 1999.
 In 2000 TXU Europe purchased the retail business of NORWEB from United Utilities.
 The combined retail business was renamed TXU Energi in August 2001.
 In a separate deal with United Utilities, TXU signed a seven-year deal with its customer service provider Vertex, to manage its domestic retail customers.
 In July 2000, TXU Europe purchased 51% share of German energy business, Stadtwerke Kiel, for $215 million from State Capital Kiel Parliament.
 A formal cash bid was made to purchase the remaining shares in Hidroelectrica but this was later withdrawn.